 - Sharing back-office and administrative services with one or more other council or public sector bodies; - Investment in service reform feasibility work, e.g. setting up pilot schemes; - Collaboration between local authorities and central government departments to free up land for economic use; - Funding the cost of service reconfiguration, restructuring or rationalisation (staff or non-staff), where this leads to ongoing efficiency savings or service transformation; - Sharing Chief-Executives, management teams or staffing structures; - Driving a digital approach to the delivery of more efficient public services and how the public interacts with constituent authorities where possible; - Aggregating procurement on common goods and services where possible, either as part of local arrangements or using Crown Commercial Services or regional procurement hubs or Professional Buying Organisations; - Improving systems and processes to tackle fraud and corruption in line with the Local Government Fraud and Corruption Strategy - this could include an element of staff training; - Setting up commercial or alternative delivery models to deliver services more efficiently and bring in revenue (for example, through selling services to others); - Integrating public facing services across two or more public sector bodies (for example children's social care, trading standards) to generate savings or to transform service delivery.

 The Council's Proposals

-The Council has no new intentions for the use of flexibility over capital receipts to support transformational projects but has already approved the following projects in its 2018/19 budget:
+The Council has one new intention for the use of flexibility over capital receipts to support transformational projects in 2020/21 as follows: